disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 5. Using this you could evaluate things like the impact of changing DLP policies or other governance or training that might be needed related to a connector.

-## Exercise 6 : Review tenant audit logs (Optional if you have time)
+## Exercise 6: Review tenant audit logs (Optional if you have time)

 ### Scenario

 All other auditing of Power Apps and Power Automate flows (other than CDS data modification) are viewed through the Microsoft Purview site.

-Prior to use, this must be enabled by a global tenant administrator using these instructions.
-In the tenant you are using we have already completed that for you as well as granting you permission to view the audit log data for the tenant.
+Before use, this must be enabled by a global tenant administrator using these instructions.
+In the tenant you are using we have already completed that for you as well as permitting you to view the audit log data for the tenant.
 That was done using the PowerShell command Add-RoleGroupMember “Compliance Management” -Member your user.

 In this exercise, you will be using the log search and alert tools to work with the audit data.